Ubuntu-Solutions-Engineering/openstack-installer/docs/multi-installer.guide.rst

 An initial dialog box will appear asking you to select which type of install, choose **Multi-system**.

+Fill in the subsequent dialogs for setting your password, entering the MAAS IP and API Key.

 Once juju is bootstrapped the installer will present a placement screen which allows the user to place services on specific machines.
 The placement screen does a few checks